gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

 Fantastic!
 You've just created your first report via API.

-###More on Metric Execution
+###Notes on Working with Metrics

-Maybe you are wondering if you cannot just execute stuff to poke around.
-Well, you kinda can.
-The API does not allow you to execute a metric without it's being saved (but we hope this will change soon).
-SDK tries to hide this from you but sometimes you can see the wiring.
+Can you just execute stuff to poke around?
+Kind of.

+The API does not allow you to execute a metric without it being saved first (for now).
+The Ruby SDK tries to hide this fact from you, but sometimes you can see the exposed wiring.

 Let's explore.
-This is our well known metric
+Here is well-known metric:

 {% highlight ruby %}
     m = GoodData::Metric.xcreate('SELECT SUM(#"Lines changed")')
 {% endhighlight %}

-Let's try executing it
+Now try executing it:

 {% highlight ruby %}
     m.execute
     > 9
 {% endhighlight %}

 It works.
-What happens behind the scenes is that SDK saves the metric and then deletes it again.
-It should mostly work
+Behind the scenes, however, the Ruby SDK saves the metric and then deletes it again.
+It works, mostly:

 {% highlight ruby %}
     m.is_saved?